Brushstroke

 Paint Consolidation

-Paint consolidation is the process of stabilizing flaking or loose paint to prevent further deterioration.
+Paint consolidation is the process of stabilising flaking or loose paint to prevent further deterioration.

 According to one the most important guideline of conservationists, all interventions should be the smallest and always reversible.
 If possible, I choose to use the water-based materials or the least toxic products if it is necessary.